College football rankings: Week 3 Top 25 polls for the 2019 season | NCAA.com

-The college football rankings for Week 3 are here.
-Southern California and Maryland have joined both the AP Poll and Coaches Poll Top 25.
+We're into Week 3 of the 2019 college football season.
+Clemson remains No. 1 in the polls, though both the AP Poll and Coaches Poll also saw LSU rise to the top 5.
 Check out the rankings below.

-Clemson is again No. 1 in both Top 25 polls.
-LSU moved into the top 5 in each.
-Michigan also fell to 10th after beating Army in 2OTs.
+No. 20 Washington State is the first top 25 team in action this week, as it plays Houston on Friday.

 College football rankings: Top 25 Week 3

-Here are the AP and Coaches Poll for Week 3, which starts with games on Friday, Sept.
+Below are the AP Poll and Coaches Poll for Week 3.
+Games start Friday, Sept.
 13:

 AP Poll: Top 25 for Week 3